-- adequate Internal Financial Controls over financial reporting was established and maintained and if such controls operated effectively in all material respects. - 4.
-Our audit involves performing procedures to obtain audit evidence about the adequacy of the Internal Financial Controls system Over Financial Reporting and their operating effectiveness.
+- 4. Our audit involves performing procedures to obtain audit evidence about the adequacy of the Internal Financial Controls system Over Financial Reporting and their operating effectiveness.
 Our audit of Internal Financial Controls over financial reporting included obtaining an understanding of Internal Financial Controls over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
-The procedures selected depend on the Auditor's judgement, including the assessment of the risks of material misstatement of the Financial Statements, whether due to fraud or error. - We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the Internal Financial Controls system Over Financial Reporting of the Company.
+The procedures selected depend on the Auditor's judgement, including the assessment of the risks of material misstatement of the Financial Statements, whether due to fraud or error - 5.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the Internal Financial Controls system Over Financial Reporting of the Company.